evkx/evkx.github.io/content/models/porsche/taycan/Taycan_4S_Cross_Turismo/_index.md

 ## Performance

-With overboost, the Porsche Taycan 4S Cross Turismo has a maximum power of 420KW (571hp).
-Without overboost, it is 360KW (489hp).
-The torque is 650nm with overboost and  without overboost.
+With overboost, the Porsche Taycan 4S Cross Turismo has a maximum power of 420 KW (571 hp / 489 bhp).
+Without overboost, it is 360 KW (489 hp / 563 bhp).
+The torque is 650 nm with overboost and  without overboost.
 It performs the 0-100km/h sprint (0-62mph) in 4,1 seconds.
 The top speed is 240 km/h.

 ## Battery, range, and charging